a feature documentary

 Fabián is a cinematographer interested in filmmaking as an instrument for social and environmental impact.
 Maya Pisciotto is an editor, cinematographer, and musician and finds inspiration in stories that ignite empathy and build community.
 Their work has been featured on The New York Times, Vox, and other publications, and their clients include The Berkeley Food Institute, The Mill Valley Film Group, the University of California, and the California Film Institute, among others.

-If you've ever wandered among redwood giants, you know why we want to make this film.
+If you've ever wandered among these giants, you know why we want to make this film.

 These trees have the power to rekindle our deepest sense of connection with nature,